jsonmaur/namor.js/readme.md

 ## Word Stats

 The following stats can help you make a decision on how many trailing numbers to use.
-This data is based on the words we have in our dictionary files.
+This data is based on the number of words we have in our dictionary files.

 - 1-word combinations: 1,319
 - 2-word combinations: 3,016,553